Ryuse-i/ITELEC4/Readme.txt

 5. Use updateForm.php to change a user's details.
 6. Use deleteForm.php to remove a user from the database.
 7. Check dashboard.php to confirm changes in the "users" table.
+8. Go inside the gallery to upload an image.
+9. Check the upload images in the gallery.
+10. Logout using the logout button on the dashboard.